Chenyc666/Food-Order-Project/README.md

 * Utilized Java collections (LinkedList, Queue, and ArrayList) to manage customer orders and menu items efficiently.
 * Implemented logging functionality with the Java Logger class to record system events and order details.
 * Ensured data integrity and security by authorizing staff operations with a pre-defined access code.

+# Menu.java
+This project showcases the creation and manipulation of a linked list that represents a menu.
+The linked list stores various menu items, each with an associated ID, name, and price.